Festivals-App/festivals-server/README.md

 - The default path to the databse client certificate is   `/usr/local/festivals-server/database-client.crt`
 - The default path to the corresponding key is            `/usr/local/festivals-server/database-client.key`

+Where the root CA certificate is required to validate incoming requests, the server certificate and key is requires to make outgoing connections and the database client certificate and key is requires to make connections to the [festivals-database](https://github.com/Festivals-App/festivals-database) service.
 For intructions on how to manage and create the certificates see the [festivals-pki](https://github.com/Festivals-App/festivals-pki) repository.

 ### VM